 - the personalized handgun shall not be manufactured so as to permit the personalized characteristics of the handgun to be readily deactivated; and

-- the personalized handgun shall meet any other reliability standards generally used in the industry for other commercially available handguns.3
+- the personalized handgun shall meet any other reliability standards generally used in the industry for other commercially available handguns.4

-In addition, SB 101 provides a process by which manufacturers seeking to include a handgun on the approved personalized handgun roster may apply to the commission for a determination of whether the handgun meets the commission’s personalized handgun performance standards.
-This determination shall be based on testing by an independent laboratory that is accredited or certified for the testing of firearms or by the division of state police.4
+Manufacturers seeking to include a handgun on the approved personalized handgun roster may apply to the commission for a determination of whether the handgun meets the commission’s personalized handgun performance standards.
+This determination shall be based on testing by an independent laboratory that is accredited or certified for the testing of firearms or by the division of state police.5

-Further, SB 101 requires the Personalized Handgun Authorization Commission to maintain a roster of all personalized handguns approved by the commission as meeting the personalized handgun performance standards and qualifying criteria.
+The Commission is also responsible for maintaining the roster of all approved personalized handguns that meet the personalized handgun performance standards and qualifying criteria.
 The roster of approved personalized handguns shall be published on a website maintained by the New Jersey State Police and shall be updated as necessary.
-A copy of the roster shall be made available every six months to registered and licensed firearms dealers in this State.5
+A copy of the roster shall be made available every six months to registered and licensed firearms dealers in this State.6

 Within 60 days of the first personalized handgun being included on the roster, New Jersey licensed firearm retail dealers must:

-- make available for purchase at least one personalized handgun approved by the commission and listed on the roster as eligible for sale;6
+- make available for purchase at least one personalized handgun approved by the commission and listed on the roster as eligible for sale;7

 - post in one or more locations in the dealer’s place or places of business in a conspicuous manner that makes them easily visible and accessible to customers: copies of the personalized handgun roster; and a sign that includes a clear and conspicuous statement disclosing the features of personalized handguns that are not offered by traditional handguns and advising customers that such firearms may be purchased through the licensed retail dealer; and

-- accept and process orders to enable customers to purchase through the licensed retail dealer any of the personalized handguns included on the roster.7
+- accept and process orders to enable customers to purchase through the licensed retail dealer any of the personalized handguns included on the roster.8

 In the event that a licensed retail dealer’s inventory of personalized handguns is depleted and there are no personalized handguns available for purchase on the premises, the licensed retail dealer shall: